Should you take daily baby aspirin to prevent a heart attack or stroke?

 If you are at all confused, consult your doctor.

 1. An ischemic stroke is the result of decreased blood flow to the brain.
 It occurs when a vessel supplying blood to the brain is blocked.
-About 87% of all strokes are the result of ischemic strokes.
+About 87% of all strokes are ischemic strokes.

 2. A hemorrhagic stroke is the result of a blood vessel in the brain leaking or rupturing, resulting in bleeding in the brain.

 3. A mini-stroke or transient ischemic attack (TIA) is caused by a temporary lack of blood flow to the brain.
-A TIA is an important warning sign and patients should take them seriously.
+A TIA is an important warning sign, and patients should take it seriously.

 How does a daily baby aspirin help with heart attack and ischemic stroke prevention?